Agent Skills: Bonsai

 Bonsai

-Inspect config files in the current repository and perform focused maintenance.
+Inspect config files in the current repository and report maintenance opportunities.
 Each run, pick one or more items from the checklist below — do not try to do everything at once.

 Scope: the current working directory (repository) only.
 Do not inspect home directory dotfiles, shell setup, or global tool configs unless the user explicitly asks.